Key words: Child Sexual Abuse, victims, perpetrators, incest, Nigeria.

 They can also be artisans, students, or civil servants, politicians, lecturers, etc.

-They could be those who were also sexually abused in childhood.
+And they could be those who were also sexually abused in childhood.

 Those who abuse substance like alcohol, cannabis, cocaine, are at risk of perpetrating CSA.

-Those with dissocial personality disorder or those who do not care about others.
+And those with dissocial personality disorder or those who do not care about others.

 Having mental illness such as bipolar disorder, etc. are risk factors.

 Coming from an abusive family background.
 Here the CSA perpetrator as a child, make use of sex as a coping mechanism.
 So that by adulthood, he becomes more sexually aggressive.